negarloloshahvar/Walmart-Sales-Data-Analysis/README.md

 * Summary Statistics

 Summary Statistics summarize many numbers in one statistic. e.g. mean, median, minimum, maximum, and standard deviation.
 Calculating summary statistics allows you to get a better sense of your data, even if there's a lot of it.
+By taking a closer look at the summary statistics of the walmart dataset we obtain that the mean weekly sales amount is almost double the median weekly sales amount!
+This can tell us that there are a few very high sales weeks that are making the mean so much higher than the median.